LicensePro

 How to Apply: Step-by-Step

 File your contractor license application with the Raleigh city clerk or licensing department.
-Many North Carolina municipalities now accept online applications.
+Many North Carolina municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $180–$2400 (typical range for Raleigh).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 2-8 weeks in Raleigh.
-As a large city, expect potential delays during peak periods.
+As a large city, expect potential delays during peak permit-renewal seasons.

 Need Help With Your Contractor License in Raleigh?